jtsage/unifi-munin-plugins/README.md

  Display transfer stats for switch ports - multigraph

+ * unifi_networks

+ Display transfer stats per named network - if you have more than one firewall device on a "site", this plugin will almost certainly shit the bed.
+I don't know if this is a use case that can/should exist, but I didn't plan for it.

 ## Configuration:

 In your munin-node plugin configruation file, you'll need to add: